55 Sights in Regensburg, Germany (with Map and Images)

 4. Dreieinigkeitskirche

 The Trinity Church is a Protestant, early baroque, columnless hall church in the Ständenstraße, in the old town of Regensburg.
 The church was built from 1627 to 1631 according to Hanns Carl plans and was one of the first Evangelical Lutheran new church buildings in Bavaria.
-The church is considered the largest new church building of the then free imperial city of Regensburg.
-And is a popular destination of visitors because of the in the way the church tower with a view of the old town.
+The church is considered the largest new church building of the then free imperial city of Regensburg; It is a popular destination for visitors because of the in the way over the old town.
 Another attraction is the southern churchyard accessible from the church.
 At the churchyard, after the end of the church building forced by Bavarian occupation troops and before the start of final construction work on the southern churchyard, during the Thirty Years' War, in the course of the fighting for Regensburg at the request of the Swedish army guide Bernhard von Sachsen-Weimar High Swedish officers and, at the request of some exulant families, also to some surrounding beds from Austria who had helped finance the construction of the Protestant Church.
 As usual, their original graves were outside the city walls and could therefore be looted by the enemy imperial-Bavarian troops.

 Regensburg Cathedral, also known as St. Peter's Cathedral, is an example of important Gothic architecture within the German state of Bavaria.
 It is a landmark for the city of Regensburg, Germany, and the seat of the Catholic Diocese of Regensburg.